Chart Color Schemes

 Cultural Diversity

-Williamstown's cultural diversity was above average, with 23.3% of its population born overseas and 15.4% speaking a language other than English at home.
-Christianity was the predominant religion in Williamstown, comprising 47.5% of people.
-Notably, Judaism was overrepresented compared to Greater Melbourne, making up 0.2% versus 0.1%.
+Williamstown's cultural diversity was found to be above average, with 23.3% of its population born overseas and 15.4% speaking a language other than English at home.
+Christianity was the predominant religion in Williamstown, making up 47.5% of people there.
+However, Judaism showed an overrepresentation in Williamstown compared to Greater Melbourne, with 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity